alecksmart/simple-vim-settings/README.md

   - [auto-pairs](https://github.com/jiangmiao/auto-pairs) – Automatic matching of brackets, quotes, etc.
   - [vim-highlightedyank](https://github.com/machakann/vim-highlightedyank) – Highlights yanked text briefly to help you see what was copied.
   - [vim-startify](https://github.com/mhinz/vim-startify) – Provides a customizable start screen with recent files, sessions, and bookmarks.
+  - [vim-polyglot](https://github.com/sheerun/vim-polyglot) – Language pack with improved syntax and folding support.
+  - **coc.nvim** – *[macOS only]* Autocompletion and language server protocol integration for a modern coding experience.
+  - Additional plugins for databases and themes are also included.

 - **Enhanced editor settings** – syntax highlighting, smooth scrolling, smart indentation, and more.
 - **Custom mappings** – predefined shortcuts for navigation, file management, folding, and plugin functions.
 - **Custom help function** – displays a summary of available key mappings in a structured three-column layout.